dlscoccia/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ### :speech_balloon: How to use the built-in function dir()

-The dir() function returns all properties and methods of the specified object, without the values.
+1.- The dir() function returns all properties and methods of the specified object, without the values.
 This function will return all the properties and methods, even built-in properties which are default for all object.
+2.- The built-in function dir() is used to find out which names a module defines.
+It returns a sorted list of strings
 ``` bash
 dir(object)
 ```